Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Estimation Algorithm

-where $\Db_{i,1j}$ is the $j$th row of $\Db_{i,1}$. \end{lemma} Lemma~\ref{lem:posterior} provides the explicit distributional expressions discussed above for sampling $\theta_i$ and $\tau_i$.
-Furthermore, the SUN distribution can be sampled efficiently, as stated in the following corollary from \citet{li2025Sparse}.
-Taken together, these results yield the proposed efficient sampler for the S-step.
+Lemma~\ref{lem:posterior} provides the explicit distributional expressions discussed above for sampling $\theta_i$ and $\tau_i$.
+Furthermore, the SUN distribution can be sampled efficiently, which can be implemented via a linear combination of samples from a multivariate normal distribution and a truncated normal distribution.
+We provide the corollary from \citet{li2025Sparse} in Appendix~\ref{append:sample_sun} for completeness.